vikramkakkar/MayDay/README.md

 ### Participating

-This app is being developed in preparation for a Hackathon to prevent cyberstalking being held January 30-31, 2015
+This app was developed in preparation for a Hackathon to prevent cyberstalking held January 30-31, 2015

-Location: 80 Centre Street, 5th Floor (use side entrance at 10 Hogan Place), New York, NY

-Time: 6:00 pm (Friday)

-We need help developing wearable interfaces to trigger MayDay and removing the calculator disguise from the Android App

-In addition we could use help developing an iPhone version of this app

-If you care to attend, the two-day event is now accepting registration: http://our.cityofnewyork.us/page/s/dv-hackathon
+Additional enhancements are welcome!

+### Proposal

+We proposed enhancements outlined in our [wire frame documentation](http://jackygrahamez.github.io/MayDay/wires/).

+1. SOS vibration read receipt confirmation

+2. Improved wristband integration

+3. Secret messaging

 ## Contact

-Jack Shultz
+John Shultz

 john dot g. shultz AT G M A I L dot com